sanjayojha/gemini-live-api-websocket-example/README.md

 ### Documenation and API problem

 Since the Live API is in beta, many of the setup configurations do not work.
-For example, when I tried to set `languageCode: "en-IN"`, it throws an error "Unknown object languageCode".
+For example, when I tried to set `languageCode: "en-IN"`, it throws an error "Unsupported language code 'en-IN' for model models/gemini-2.5-flash-native-audio-preview-09-2025".
 There are many such small issues with the documentation and API references.

 ## Voice Activity Detection (VAD)